arc-bphc/arc-iot/arc-iot.md

 ### Individual Round

-The robot will start from a box in the arena.
+The robot will start from a box in the Arena.
 The participant must ensure that their robot is connected to the competition WiFi.
-The bombs will be placed by the competition organisers in the arena.
+The bombs will be placed by the competition organisers in the Arena.

-The robot must search for an RFID tag in the arena.
+The robot must search for an RFID tag in the Arena.
 This must be scanned by the robot.
 On scanning, the server will return a series of numbers which correspond to an instruction.

 There can be three types of instructions for the bombs: